leonardoms/BuzZ/README.md

 # BuzZ

-BuzZ is a extensible and configurable library for network data collect from social medias.
+BuzZ is a extensible and configurable library for network data collect from social medias with realtime (stream) suport.
 This works based on two interfaces: buzz and buzzData.

 ### buzz Interface